econchick/new-coder/website/_posts/GUI/2013-05-06-Part-1-Sudoku-Board-Setup.md

         self.__draw_puzzle()
 ```

-This deletes all user submitted answers....
-Uses set_answer_to_puzzle() from SudokuGame
-Deletes everything on the canvas with tag="victory" ????
-And then draw the puzzle
+We call `set_answer_to_puzzle()` which creates a two dimensional array of the correct answers for all the cells in the board.
+We then deletes all objects on the canvas with the tag victory.
+In our case it's just the happy orange oval with the text "You win!".
+We then draw the puzzle.